Live Vulnerabilities Overview

 Source Details for Vulnerabilities

 On the left menu of the page, you can view information about a software vulnerability as it is reported by each of your Sources.
+Select a Source Asset Record to view data reported directly from a specific Source.

 Source Details tab for Vulnerabilities

-Vulnerability Inventory
+Source Vulnerability Inventory

-A Vulnerability Inventory page is a type of Source Inventory page.
+The Vulnerability Inventory page is a type of Source Inventory page.
 These pages are integration-specific and only display vulnerability data from a single vulnerability Source integration-type.
 Vulnerability Inventory pages can be used to search for and monitor vulnerabilities associated with a Source.
 Additionally, you can also review information about a vulnerability Source's health (Status) and reconfigure it as-needed.

 Image of Vulnerability Inventory page